 A judge can independently decide that a drug test should be ordered for one or both parents that are seeking custody.
 Most often, a judge will only grant or order a drug test when he or she has reason to believe that one or both of the parents is abusing drugs.
 The legal standard that justifies a judge ordering a drug test is the often used best interests of the child standard.
 Whether you find yourself involved in a child custody or child support case, the best interests of a child are typically severely impacted by parents that are abusing drugs.
 For this reason, drug tests are an essential part of the custody and child support matters when drug abuse is suspected.

-It is not uncommon for drug and alcohol cases to spin out of control and drag through the court process for far too long, to the detriment of both parents and the children.
+It's not uncommon for drug and alcohol cases to spin out of control and drag through the court process for far too long, to the detriment of both parents and the children.
 If you are accused of using illegal drugs when going through a divorce or child custody case, you should immediately contact your attorney.
-You should arrange for a hair follicle drug test as a basis to show you are drug free.
+You should arrange for a hair follicle drug test as a basis to show you are drug-free.

 US Drug Test Centers Can Help

-US Drug Test Centers helps individuals through the United States with drug testing in child custody cases.
-You want to deal with a professional organization that specializes in drug testing, not the local medical clinic who may not have the proper knowledge.
-Drug test centers are available in every city in the United States.
-You have various options for your child custody drug testing including:
+US Drug Test Centers helps individuals throughout the United States with drug testing in child custody cases.
+It's crucial that individuals work with a professional organization that specializes in drug testing — not the local medical clinic who may not have the proper knowledge.
+Our drug test centers are available in every city in the United States, with more than 20,000 locations nationwide.
+You have various options for your child custody drug testing, including:

 If you are a previous drug user, you may be required as part of the child custody agreement to have unannounced random drug testing.
 You will need a company like US Drug Test Centers to help you with this random scheduling of the unannounced drug or alcohol test.
 Following the schedule of unannounced drug testing meticulously will help you maintain or regain custody.

-For your drug testing needs in child custody cases, you can call for advice, consultation and drug testing options to US Drug Test Centers with locations throughout the United States.
+For your drug testing needs in child custody cases, you can contact us online for advice, a consultation, and drug testing options at US Drug Test Centers, or call 866-566-0261.